-Hall Events: The residence hall staff sponsor numerous educational, social, and recreational programs.
+Hall Events: Residence hall staff sponsors numerous educational, social, and recreational programs.
 Housing programming utilizes a model geared toward the development of the student and the community.
 Programming is guided by our learning outcomes found on the welcome page of this booklet.
-Most programs are provided free to residents and provide opportunities for residents to grow socially, culturally, and educationally while interacting with their peers and having fun.
+Most events are free to residents and provide opportunities to grow socially, culturally, and educationally while interacting with their peers and having fun.
 Students requiring special assistance to attend or participate in residence hall programs should contact their RA.